-This largesse to the CEO is all the more insulting to Genworth shareholders in light of his irrational insistence on backing no less than 17(!) extensions of the doomed China Oceanwide merger without any ticking or termination fee (note that Directors Higgins and Restrepo were both on our Board throughout the entirety of this fiasco), resulting in the waste of untold millions of shareholder funds and thousands of Genworth employee man-hours.
+This largesse to the CEO appears to me all the more insulting to Genworth shareholders in light of his backing no less than 17(!) extensions of the doomed China Oceanwide merger without any ticking or termination fee (note that Directors Higgins and Restrepo were both on our Board throughout the entirety of this fiasco), resulting in the waste, in my estimation, of untold millions of shareholder funds and thousands of Genworth employee man-hours.
 While CEO McInerney likely enjoys receiving millions in cash compensation per year courtesy of the shareholders regardless of whether the shareholders win or lose (what CEO wouldn't?), he apparently is not willing to bet on himself via our stock, as he has been dumping GNW shares in recent months at a staggering pace.
-Per his SEC Form 4 filings, he sold 150,000 shares on the open market on February 22nd, as well as an additional 1,005,609 shares on March 1st, in each case at a small fraction of Genworth's reported book value.
-Clearly something is amiss.
+Per his SEC Form 4 filings, he sold 150,000 shares on the open market on February 22nd, as well as an additional 1,005,609 shares on March 1 st, in each case at a small fraction of Genworth's reported book value.
+Clearly something seems amiss here.